+General

-General The following instructions are for field and shop programming of the S&C Overcurrent Control.
-This microprocessor-based control is designed for use on S&C Vista Underground Distribution Switchgear to provide fault detection and operation of the resettable, vacuum fault interrupters.
-Each overcurrent control operates up to six single-pole fault interrupters or two three-pole fault interrupters.
-The control is housed in an enclosure which is mounted on the operation side of the switchgear.
-For UnderCover and Wet-Vault-Mounted Style Vista units, the enclosure is fully submersible.
+The following instructions are for field and shop programming of the S&C Overcurrent Control.
+This microprocessor-based control is designed for use on S&C Vista SD Underground Distribution Switchgear to provide fault detection and operation of the resettable vacuum fault interrupters.
+Each overcurrent control operates up to two three-pole fault interrupters.
+The control is housed in an enclosure mounted to the operating mechanism enclosure.
+For vault-mounted style Vista SD units, the overcurrent control enclosure is fully submersible.
 The electronics module is removable for programming in the shop.

+Programming

-Programming A personal computer furnished by the user is to be used to input settings, review settings, and interrogate the event recorder.
+A personal computer furnished by the user is to be used to input settings, review settings, and interrogate the event recorder.
 The software for programming the overcurrent control is contained within the control.
-Two data ports are provided-one on the enclosure for programming in the field, and another on the electronics module for programming in the shop.
-Adapter cables are available from S&C (see Instruction Sheet 681-515A) to connect the computer to the control.
+Two data ports are provided-one on the enclosure for programming in the field and another on the electronics module for programming in the shop.
+Adapter cables are available from S&C (see Instruction Sheet 695-515A) to connect the computer to the control.

 An external power source is required for programming and interrogating the control.
 A source of dc power is available from the mouse or USB port on the personal computer.
-The adapter cables contain connectors for data and power to utilize the power available from the computer.
+The adapter cables contain connectors for data and power to use the power available from the computer.